carpentries-incubator/workflows-nextflow/_episodes/11-workflow_parameters.md

 {: .challenge}

-## Modify and resume
+## Resume

 When Nextflow is run, it runs the entire workflow by default.
-However, Nextflow keeps track of all the processes executed in your pipeline.
-By using the Nextflow specific parameter `-resume`, Nextflow will start from the last successfully executed process.
-If you modify some parts of your script, only the processes that are actually changed will be re-executed.
-The execution of the processes that are not changed will be skipped and the cached result used instead.
+In the background Nextflow automatically keeps track of all the processes executed in your pipeline. via  caching  and checkpointing.
+This caching  and checkpointing means that if your pipeline is interupted you can restart it from the last successfully executed processusing the Nextflow parameter `-resume`, Nextflow.

-This helps a lot when testing or modifying part of your pipeline without having to re-execute it from scratch.
+> ## How does resume work?
+> In practice, every execution starts from the beginning.
+>  However, when using resume, before launching a task, Nextflow uses the unique ID to check if:
+> * the working directory exists
+> * it contains a valid command exit status
+> * it contains the expected output files.
+> If these conditions are satisfied, the task execution is skipped and the previously computed outputs are applied.
+> When a task requires recomputation, ie. the conditions above are not fulfilled, the downstream tasks are automatically invalidated.
+{: .callout}

-> ## Re-run the pipeline using -resume option
+> ## Resume a pipeline
+> Use the Nextflow `log` command to find a successful run of your `wc.nf` pipeline.
-> Execute the script by entering the following command in your terminal:
+> Resume the successful Nextflow run `wc.nf`  by re-running the command and adding the parameter `-resume`:
 >
 > ~~~
-> $ nextflow run wc.nf --samples 'data/ggal/*.fq' -resume
+> $ nextflow run wc.nf --samples 'data/yeast/reads/*.fq.gz' -resume
 > ~~~
 > {: .language-bash}
 > > ## Solution